jbmunozhuercano/jackbush.org/app/content/lead.md

-Work has now begun on the compilation of a comprehensive record of paintings produced by the Canadian artist Jack Bush (1909 – 1977).
-With the support of the Estate of Jack Bush, the catalogue raisonné will document no fewer than 1,600 works of art in full colour.
+The compilation of a comprehensive record of paintings produced by the Canadian artist Jack Bush (1909 – 1977) is currently in process and made possible by the Estate of the artist.
+The catalogue raisonné will thoroughly document more than 1,600 paintings, including full information on provenance, exhibitions, bibliography, excerpts from the artist's own diary, and so much more.